zodajam/zodaCSS/README.md

-# zodaCSS - CSS framework for styling and coloring
+# zodaCSS - CSS stylesheet for styling and coloring
-As the title suggests, this is a CSS framework intended on styling and coloring your website in an efficient way.
+As the title suggests, this is a CSS stylesheet intended on styling and coloring your website in an efficient way.

 ## Why use zodaCSS?
 * Free and Open Source